jhauraw/jw-com-jekyll/resume/index.md

 subtype: resume
 title: Résumé
 excerpt: |
-  Jhaura is a senior level web developer rooted in LAMP (PHP / MySQL) with a focus on modern mobile-first front-end technologies and responsive design.
-Contract, freelance web developer for hire, seeking full-time position.
-View online, download as PDF.
+  Jhaura is a senior level web developer rooted in LAMP (PHP / MySQL) with a focus on modern mobile-first front-end technologies, responsive design and JavaScript client-side applications.
+He is a contract/freelance web developer for hire locally and remote.
+View his résumé online and/or download as PDF.
 ---

 <ul class="inline-justified text-right">